CUTR-at-USF/gtfs-realtime-validator/RULES.md

 ### E028 - Vehicle `position` outside agency coverage area

 The vehicle `position` should be inside the agency coverage area.
-This is defined as within roughly 1/8 of a mile (200 meters) of the GTFS `shapes.txt` data, or `stops.txt` locations if the GTFS feed doesn't include `shapes.txt`.
+Coverage area is defined by a buffer surrounding the GTFS `shapes.txt` data, or `stops.txt` locations if the GTFS feed doesn't include `shapes.txt`.

-Buffer is defined by `GtfsMetadata.REGION_BUFFER_METERS`, and is currently 1609 meters (roughly 1 mile).
+Buffer distance is defined by `GtfsMetadata.REGION_BUFFER_METERS`, and is currently 1609 meters (roughly 1 mile).

 #### References:
 * [vehicle.position](https://github.com/google/transit/blob/master/gtfs-realtime/spec/en/reference.md#message-position)